MonihaPS/AI-Research-Logs/Transformers_arc/Readme.md

   <b>Fig 4: Residual Connections</b>
 </p>

 By adding the original input $x$ to the output of the function, we create a "shortcut" for the gradient.
+During backpropagation, the gradient can flow through the $+x$ term directly to earlier layers without being distorted by the complex weights of the attention mechanism.
 This allows us to stack dozens of layers while maintaining a strong training signal.

 ### Layer Normalization: Keeping the Math Stable
 While Residual Connections help the signal flow, **Layer Normalization (LayerNorm)** keeps that signal within a manageable range.

+Unlike Batch Normalization (common in CNNs), which calculates statistics across a "batch" of different images, LayerNorm calculates the mean ($\mu$) and variance ($\sigma$) across the embedding dimension of a single token.

-For each token vector, LayerNorm finds the average and standard deviation of its elements, centers the data at 0 with a spread of 1, and applies trainable parameters ($\gamma$ and $\beta$) to allow the model to "re-adjust" if needed.
-It makes the model robust to different sequence lengths and prevents activations from "exploding."
+1.  **Calculate**: For each token vector, find the average and standard deviation of its elements.
+2.  **Normalize**: Subtract the mean and divide by the variance to center the data at 0 with a spread of 1.
+3.  **Scale and Shift**: Apply two trainable parameters, $\gamma$ (gamma) and $\beta$ (beta), to allow the model to "re-adjust" the normalization if it needs to.

+> **Why LayerNorm?** It makes the model robust to different sequence lengths and ensures that the activations at each layer don't "explode" into massive numbers that would break the Softmax calculation.

 ---